icyaria/icyaria/README.md

 ### 🌸 Hey there!
 Welcome to my GitHub! 🌸

-I'm Maria Kapaki, an aspiring cybersecurity professional passionate about ethical hacking and digital forensics! 🛡️💻
+I'm Maria Kapaki, an aspiring cybersecurity professional passionate about ethical hacking and digital forensics! 🛡️💻 I'm currently pursuing my B.Sc. in the [Department of Informatics and Telecommunications](https://www.di.uoa.gr/) of [NKUA](https://en.uoa.gr/)

 ---